 As a Nigerian who is interested in the Forex market or maybe you carry online payment transactions daily in foreign payment gateways, it is proper for you to get yourself acquainted with the current exchange rate of Dollar to Naira in the black market or the CBN exchange rate of Dollar to Naira.
-This is the more reason why here at Blogginfotech, we promise to bring to your real-time updates of the exchange rates of Dollar to Naira both in that parallel market and the official CBN (Central Bank of Nigeria) rate.
+This is the more reason why here at Blogginfotech, we promise to bring you real-time updates on the dollar-to-naira exchange rate both in the black market and the official CBN (Central Bank of Nigeria) rate.
 You can bookmark or always check on this page for future values or exchange rates as the updates are done in real-time.

-Apart from giving you the latest updates of the United States Dollars to the Nigerian Naira exchange rates, this article also gives you an insight into some facts you need to know about the two currencies.
-Also at the tail end of this article, you will find some terms you should get yourself acquainted with in order to understand this post properly.
+Apart from giving you the latest updates of the United States Dollar to the Nigerian Naira exchange rates, this article also gives you an insight into some facts you need to know about the two currencies.
+Also at the tail end of this article, you will find some terms you should get yourself acquainted with to understand this post properly.

 The United States Dollar (USD)